nbalestra/alc-workshop/docs/module-2/lab-2.md

     ![]({{ page.assets }}module2_lab2_add_variable.png)

 3. Click on the Set variable and configure it with the following:

     a.
 Name: `user_id`

     b.
 Value: `attributes.uriParams.user_id` (remember to click the function button)

-4. Finally set a defaul value of 1 in the **Create User Response** transform
+4. Finally set a defaul value of 1 in the **Create User Response** transform.
+You do this by selecting the connector and updating the DataWeave expression for the quantity field.
+It should look like this:

     ![]({{ page.assets }}module2_lab2_set_default.png)

+    ```
+    quantity: product.quantityOnHand as Number default 1,
+    ````

 Once you have done this step you will be able to complete the order placed in the next lab.